Amr-Eldfrawy/Linux-Shell/README.md

 # Unix_Shell
-A command-line interpreter for the Unix operating system, written in C i will add the project files soon
+A command-line interpreter for the Unix operating system, written in C.

+i will add the project files soon